sociocs/sociocs-docs/contacts/introduction.md

 {{include "alert-paid-account-required"}}

-You can use contact lists in the Contacts page to upload a contact once and use it in the bulk messaging or in the Zapier integration.
+You can use contact lists in the Contacts page to upload a contact once, and use it in the bulk messaging or in the Zapier integration.

 ## Useful with channels